fvwmorg/fvwmorg.github.io/Wiki/DefaultConfig/index.md

 # Styles

-Styles are settings that, broadly speaking, influence everything that is related to windows: their looks ("decor"), their behaviour and the way they are activated (focused) so that you can interact with them.
+Styles are settings that, broadly speaking, influence everything that is related to windows and their behaviour.

 ## Focus Style
-Fvwm has two ways of focusing a window using the mouse: clicking in the window (this is the behaviour used in most other window managers like Windows), and entering the window with the mouse pointer.
+Fvwm3 has two ways of focusing a window using the mouse: clicking in the window (this is the behaviour used in most other window managers like Windows), and entering the window with the mouse pointer.